 IIn the Medical Model of Disability, the individual disabled person is seen as the problem.
 This model views the body as sick, invalid (in-valid) or defective, and therefore in need of a cure.
 Success in finding a cure or rehabilitating someone is measured by how close they can come to being ‘normal’, for example: it is seen as better, or more ‘normal’, for a person to be able to stand and walk, even if slowly and with difficulty, than to get around more quickly and comfortably using a wheelchair.
 If it is not possible to achieve a ‘cure’, the medical professional is seen as having failed.
 The disabled person or ‘patient’ then becomes worthy of charity, which they will accept passively and gratefully.

-Using the medical model, the solutions would be to offer individual medical aids or operations which would enable the person to become more ‘normal’.
+Using the Medical Model, the ‘solution’ to an individual’s disability would be to offer individual, person-centred medical aids or operations which would enable that person to become more ‘normal’.

-Using the social model, not only helps draw attention to the barriers in society, but offers solutions which are wider than trying to change the person and to cure the individuals impairment.
+Using the Social Model not only helps to draw attention to the barriers within society, but also offers solutions which go beyond trying to change the person and to ‘cure’ the individual’s impairment.